damiah/damiah.github.io/amazon-music-reviews/write_up_test.md

 ```
 ### Training the model

-We train this model using mini-batch gradient descent of size 64 and we schedule the learning rates with cyclically.
+We train this model using mini-batch gradient descent of size 64 and we schedule [cyclical learning rates](https://arxiv.org/pdf/1506.01186.pdf).

 ```Python